GMT-352/Team-L/README.md

 Determining where the container settlements to be established in the earthquake zone that took place on February 6th will be established.

+# Data:
+-Open Street Map
+-Google Earth
-2) Data: Open Street Map,Google Earth,General Directorate of Mapping
+-General Directorate of Mapping